Novel Nailhead: 1964 Buick Wildcat Convertible Mild Custom – Sold?

 Throughout the 1960s, Buick offered three versions of its full-sized convertibles, the sportiest version of which was the Wildcat.
-The private seller started with that sportiness and wound up building this Badass custom that’s now for sale here on Craigslist in Maryville, Tennesee (Knoxville) for a surprisingly you-can’t-replicate-it-for-this-price of $19,500.
+The private seller started with that sportiness and wound up building this Badass custom that was originally for sale on Craigslist in February 2021 in Maryville, Tennesee (Knoxville) for a surprisingly you-can’t-replicate-it-for-this-price of $19,500.
 Comparing that ask against the value of stock examples Hagerty Insurance Online Valuation Tool confirms the private seller has their Wildcat priced between this guide’s #3 “Good” estimate of $12,000 and its #2 “Excellent” appraisal of $21,300.
 Similarly, the Collector Car Market Review Online Tool reveals the seller’s asking price falls between this guide’s #3 “Good” estimate of $16,100 and its #2 “Very Good” appraisal of $22,250.

 Here’s the Hagerty Insurance Synopsis of this vintage of Buick Wildcat: